Razorphyn/countdown.js/README.md

 countdown.js
 ============

-Simple Jquery Countdown with redirect and timezone
+Simple Jquery Countdown with redirect, time zone and double skin with fallback

 ## DEMO